List of Santa Barbara characters: Brick Wallace

 Brick Wallace played by Richard Eden made his first appearance on October 11, 1984.

 Brick Wallace's story started when he got a job as a driver for the Lockridge family.
 Minx Lockridge, the matriarch of the family, had a weird connection to him and would often help him out when he needed money.
 Brick fell for Amy Perkins, who had just recently come to town, and the two started dating.
-He loved Amy so much that he was ready to raise the child she was carrying even though it wasn't his.
+He loved Amy so much that he was ready to raise the child she was carrying even though it was not his.
 Brick helped out Amy when her baby was kidnapped and went on an adventure on the island of New Stailand to find the baby after it was kidnapped by Jerry Cooper and Dr. Renfro, Amy's doctor.
 Brick and Julia Wainwright helped Amy find the baby, who was supposed to be crowned king of the island.

 Once they came back to town, Brick and Amy's life settled and they started to live in peace.
 However, Brick's life changed when he learned the real reason why Minx was taking care of him—he was actually her grandson whom Minx exchanged with Channing Capwell, Jr., who was actually a Wallace.
 Amy and Brick got married soon after that, but things took a turn for the worse when Amy was killed in a fire at the bar where she was working, which was started by an exploding projectile thrown by Hayley Benson.
 In order to honor Amy, Brick bought the place where she was killed with Lily Blake's help.

 When Hayley was raped, Brick was one of the suspects, especially after his boots were identified as the ones the rapist was wearing.
 Brick was imprisoned but released when it was proved that he had nothing to do with the rape.
 Brick met Jane Wilson and they quickly fell in love.
-He changed his life by entering the police academy, but didn't stay long after he helped Cruz Castillo escape from prison.
+He changed his life by entering the police academy, but did not stay long after he helped Cruz Castillo escape from prison.
 He then chose to leave town with Jane and Johnny, his adoptive baby from Amy.